stake-dao/votemarket-proof-toolkit/docs/guides/campaign_management.md

 #### Overview

-> [!IMPORTANT]
-> Before managing a campaign (extending duration, adding rewards, etc.), its state must be synchronized / up to date on each epoch.
+Before managing a campaign (extending duration, adding rewards, etc.), its state must be synchronized on-chain.
+This process requires careful attention to epoch updates and storage proofs.

 #### Important Notes